 Figure 1.
-The path of development of Tehran and the place investigated in the research.
+The path of development of Tehran and the place investigated in the research (source: Google earth).

 The survey

-The survey was peer-reviewed and manipulated by experts in active transportation systems and one psychologist.
-The survey contains different sections; individual characteristics, objective and subjective variables, and latent variables.
-Considering a confidence interval of 5 and a confidence level of 95 percent sample size for the city of Iran with about 8 million populations is 384 individuals.
-The[60] questionnaire was created through an online questionnaire site and published in Persian and English languages.
-The link to this questionnaire was sent to 2,128 individuals through text messages and phone calls, on the other hand, 221 individuals were asked to fill the survey face-to-face in the CBD (central business district) as mentioned in the previous section in two days and with the form of 4 questioning teams on April 28 and 29, 2021 between 8-11 am and 15-18 was done.
+Peer reviewers with expertise in active transportation systems and one psychologist conducted the survey.
+Approximately six more latent variables were left out of further research due to their repetition and difficulty in establishing indicators.The survey contains different sections; individual characteristics, objective and subjective variables, and latent variables.
+Considering a confidence interval of 5 and a confidence level of 95 percent sample size for the city of Iran with about 8 million populations is 384 individuals that after collecting the answered surveys and removing incomplete questionnaires, 345 questionnaires could be used for the analysis, which is close to this sample size.
+Moreover, this amount of sample size is near the suggested Cochran’s formula, which is a good way of choosing sample size[60].
+The questionnaire was created through an online questionnaire site and published in Persian and English languages.
+The link to this questionnaire was sent to 2,128 individuals via text messages and phone calls, that were made via an advertising company to people who had the most traffic (no matter which mode of transport) in the study area in the last month, or their workplaces or homes were in that area.
+The people's mobile phone service provider (MTN and IRANCELL company), which supplied the location data, sent this information to the individuals. on the other hand, 221 individuals were asked to fill the survey face-to-face in the CBD (central business district) as mentioned in the previous section in two days and with the form of 4 questioning teams on April 28 and 29, 2021 between 8-11 am and 15-18 was done.
 Questionnaires to respondents were provided to the interviewees online and through tablets and mobile phones.